 It is important to study the existing trust calculation schemes.
 Each scheme has different unique features, merits, and findings.
 There are five main trust schemes in MANETs.

 Protocol-based scheme - Basically, security protocols have been implemented in this scheme.
 ABED (Ant-Based Evidence Distribution) scheme utilizes a swarm intelligence paradigm [4] to model the protocol-based schema.
-Communication among network nodes happened through agents similar to ants [3] in ABED.
+Communication among network nodes occurs through agents similar to ants [3] in ABED.
 Ants collected information which is called as pheromones [3].
-Based on pheromones, ants find optimal path for measure trust evidence.
+Based on pheromones, ants find an optimal path to measure trust evidence.
 Generalized Reputation Evidence (GRE) [3], is another instance of the protocol-based scheme.

 System level-based scheme - Under system level-based, it will give rewards to trustworthy nodes and give a penalty to malicious or selfish nodes.
 Because of this purpose, they have defined some trust models.
-Watchdog trust model can detect selfish nodes and Collaborative Reputation trust scheme will distinguish selfish nodes and malicious nodes.
+Watchdog trust model can detect selfish nodes and Collaborative Reputation trust scheme will distinguish between selfish nodes and malicious nodes.

 Cluster based scheme